CityU-MBE/omni_calibration/README.md

 This toolbox fixes some bugs, adds some additional features and was mainly used and tested with the Mei model.
 Therefore the other model implementations need probably some bug fixes too and everybody is welcome to contribute!

-The idea is to have a *general omnidirectional calibration toolbox* for all the common models and a platform for future model implementations.
+The idea is to have a *general omnidirectional camera calibration toolbox* for all the common models and a platform for future model implementations.

 ### Camera Models